-In today’s hyper-competitive landscape, B2B manufacturers and manufacturing companies must adapt to ever-changing marketing strategies to survive and thrive.
+In today’s hyper-competitive landscape, B2B manufacturers and manufacturing companies must adapt to ever-changing marketing strategies, including a robust digital marketing strategy, to survive and thrive.
 But mastering the art of a strong marketing strategy for manufacturing is no easy task.
 In this blog post, I’ll take you through the primary ins and outs of a successful marketing strategy for manufacturers, differentiating from competition, and exploring the unique challenges and opportunities that come with this industry.
 Let’s jump in!

 Exploring Key Differences between B2B and B2C Marketing